Born: 7th July 1893, Sproughton, Suffolk.

 On the 31st January 1914, Kenneth travelled 1st Class, from Liverpool to Teneriffe, on the S.S.
 Nigeria (bond for West Africa) of the African S.S.
 Co – Master J.H.
 Watson.
 He was 20 years old, an Articled Clerk and travelling with 23 year old, A. Edgar Sylvester, a Chartered Accountant.

-Kenneth attended Ipswich School entered 1905, and Framlingham College, 1907 – 1909.
+Kenneth was educated at Ipswich School entered 1905, and Framlingham College, 1907 – 1909.
 He was a Queen Victoria Scholar & Sub.
 Prefect.

 Kenneth was a member of Ipswich Cricket Club and Ipswich Hockey Club.